 I see more success in posting around 6-7pm local time, which makes somehow sense.
 People are going back home on tram and trains and they scroll through the own Instagram feed

-New Instagram rules have been introduced in the last few weeks and it’s better if you space out great content with good content.
+New Instagram rules have been introduced and it’s better if you space out great content with good content.

 What does it mean?